Diet plays an important role in

 contains yeast) and hard alcoholic drinks.

-highly beneficial for controlling vaginal yeast
+beneficial for controlling vaginal yeast infection, diet

-tackle all internal and external contributing yeast
+all internal and external contributing yeast infection

-infection factors by following the holistic approach,
+factors by following the holistic approach, which is

-principals, detoxification, lifestyle changes and
+detoxification, lifestyle changes and Candida control

-tackling all the underlying conditions that trigger
+underlying conditions that trigger vaginal yeast

-recurrence, safely and
+thoroughly and prevent its recurrence, safely and

 effectively.